 The Exercises

-Below are 6 effective hamstrings exercises for runners.
-You can add 1-2 exercises into your training program per week and slowly scale up in volume before choosing new ones.
+Below are 5 effective hamstrings exercises for runners, though first you should read these running tips to run better.
+You can add 1-2 exercises into your training program per week and slowly scale up in volume before choosing new ones (a lot of these posterior chain exercises are great!).

 They are a mix of direct (concentric) contractions along with eccentric (lengthening) and isometric (holding) exercises to give you a well-rounded approach.
-Likewise, since running is a single-leg activity, there is a mix of unilateral exercises too.
+Likewise, since running is a single-leg activity, there is a mix of unilateral exercises for muscle imbalance, too.

 Before you do anything, though, learn how to hip hinge, as that will be a crucial technique in a lot of the exercises.

 Romanian deadlifts, in general, are an amazing exercise to both lengthen and strengthen the hamstrings (here's a regular staggard Romanian deadlift).
-This supported version, though, is wonderful for runners as it’s a unilateral exercise, which means that one leg can’t take over for the other.
+This supported version, though, builds single-leg hamstring strength and stability, helping improve balance and power in your running stride.

 I use the dumbbell in the opposite hand to give a bit more hip rotation to the exercise.